mickem/nscp-docs/docs/tutorial/index.md

 ## Configuring

 To make you configuration you first need to decide which modules you want then and configure each one of them in turn.
-We will start the same why by pressenting the various modules you can use and covering how to configure some of them.
+We will start the same why by presenting the various modules you can use and covering how to configure some of them.

 ## Modules

 Here are the available modules.
 Each module get loaded if enabled.
 You can enable all and use only one, but that may open doors for nothing and add load on your systems.
-There are a few ways you can enable modules, setting the value to 1, true and enabled are all correct but enabled is preferd like so:
+There are a few ways you can enable modules, setting the value to 1, true and enabled are all correct but enabled is preferred like so:

 ```
 [/modules]